 I did not have a magnetic lid lifter for many years.
 I made due with tongs.
-The tongs worked ok.
+The tongs worked okay.
 But the magnetic wand is so inexpensive and so handy.
 I’d suggest picking one up.

 Online is a good place to look.
 I’ve linked to Amazon to some of my suggestions above.
 But there are other options.
-If you do a search for Canning Kit many options come up.
+If you do a search for Canning Kit, many options come up.

-Ace hardware is a great place to get supplies that people don’t always think of and is where I like to get my supplies.
-Each hardware store is individually owned so they have different items but I know ours has a great housewares department including canning supplies.
+Ace Hardware is a great place to get supplies that people don’t always think of and is where I like to get my supplies.
+Each hardware store is individually owned, so they have different items, but I know ours has a great housewares department including canning supplies.
 Yours might too.
 You should check it out.

 Canning Starter Kits are a great way to get everything you need for home canning, including some specialty tools that may come in handy.

 I hope this was helpful!
 Let me know if you have any questions below in the comments.

 Transcript – Edited for Clarity

 Canning funnels are basic.
 They help you get your food in the jars without making a mess and slopping it all over.